jeremyreeder/thesafehouse.info/publications.md

 *Jeremy Reeder, security aficionado*
 </div>

-I've written numerous articles, some public and others of a more protected nature, on security and on security penetration.
-I've also produced some open-source software related to these same topics.
-The following are a few of my published works:
+I've written a book and several articles on security and penetration thereof.
+I've also produced some open-source software.
+These are a few of my published works.

-# Books
-- _[Geometry of Safecracking][geometry]_, 2014.

 # Software

 - [GridScout Map™][gridscout] — a map-search tool for community defense planners, bridging the gap between paper maps and Internet hotness.
 2018.